-Below you will find several suggestions for how to make your Jewish summer camp a more inclusive, welcoming, and safe environment for lesbian, gay, bisexual, transgender, and queer campers, and those who have LGBTQ+ parents and family members.
-These suggestions are organized around the frame of exploring three areas of your camp—Culture, Policy, and Programming.
-Under these headings you will find more specific aspects and action to help you achieve your goal.
-This list is neither exhaustive, nor does it apply to every camp environment.
+In this Community Belonging Guide for Summer Camps (updated from the 2019 version) you will find several suggestions for how to make your Jewish summer camp a more inclusive, welcoming, and safe environment for LGBTQ+ campers, as well as those with LGBTQ+ parents and family members.
+These suggestions are organized around the framework of exploring three areas of camp life: Culture, Policy, and Programming.
+Under these headings, you will find more specific aspects and actions to help you achieve your goals.
+This list is neither exhaustive, nor universally applicable, but serves as a resource to support you in building a stronger culture of belonging.

 What is the culture of your camp?